cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 ### Misbehaviour

 The `Misbehaviour` type is used for detecting misbehaviour and freezing the client - to prevent further packet flow - if applicable.
-Wasm client `Misbehaviour` consists of two headers at the same height both of which the light client would have considered valid.
+Wasm client `Misbehaviour` consists of two conflicting headers both of which the light client would have considered valid.

 ```typescript
 interface Misbehaviour {